 What is Sdkkxbh?

-Sdkkxbh renames encrypted files by appending the ".sdkkxbh" extension to their filenames.
-For instance, it renames "1.jpg" to "1.jpg.sdkkxbh", "2.jpg" to "2.jpg.sdkkxbh", etc. It drops the "HOW TO RESTORE YOUR FILES.TXT" ransom note in every folder that contains encrypted files.
+Sdkkxbh renames encrypted files by appending the ".sdkkxbh" extension to filenames.
+For example, it renames "1.jpg" to "1.jpg.sdkkxbh", "2.jpg" to "2.jpg.sdkkxbh", etc. It also drops the "HOW TO RESTORE YOUR FILES.TXT" ransom message in every folder that contains encrypted files.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 More examples of malware similar to Sdkkxbh are VIVELAG, Space and !Shadow.
 Most encrypt files, changes filenames and create and/or display a ransom message.
 Main differences are size of ransom and encryption algorithm (symmetric or asymmetric) that ransomware uses to encrypt files.

 Victims cannot recover files without specific tools held only by the cyber criminals who designed the ransomware, unless in rare cases the ransomware is not finished, has bugs/flaws, etc. Therefore, maintain backups on unplugged storage devices or remote servers (e.g., Cloud).

 Computers become infected with ransomware and other malware spam campaigns through Trojans, untrusted software download channels, fake software updaters, or unofficial activation ('cracking') tools.
 Cyber criminals commonly attempt to spread malware by sending emails that contain malicious attachments or website links.